ygypt/lang/grammar.md

-it is grammatically incorrect to have both the relational of existence and possesion in one sentence. additionally, sentences with just the relational of existence or possesion and no nonrelational noun arent considered verbs (or notransitive verbs). they serve to provide context to the conversation by addressing or modifying the topic
+it is grammatically incorrect to have both the relational of existence and possesion in one sentence. additionally, sentences with no nonrelational nouns are considered topical verbs. they serve to provide context to the conversation by addressing or modifying the topic